dBerriff/audio-replay/README.md

 # famous_trains
 Code for Famous Trains model railway, Derby.

+Play mp3 and wav files stored on an SD card.
+CircuitPython supports mono or stereo, at 22 KHz sample rate (or less) and 16-bit WAV format.

+Audacity is recommended as an open-source audio editor.

 ### Files:

 **audio_lib.py**: module.
 This module must be uploaded to the CircuitPython storage without changing the name.